hiltmon/hiltmon.com/source/_posts/2013-11-09-textmate-2-basics.markdown

 	isin: row[1]
 	isin: row[1]
 	isin: row[1]
-	isin: row[1]
-	isin: row[1]
 ```

 And then use the below keys to navigate quickly around the duplicates to change the labels and indices.

-* `⌥→` moves to the next word (add `⇧` to select).
-This way I can move the caret (cursor to some) around the file a lot quicker.
-If you do not have it mapped to Mission Control, `⌃→` moves to the next part in a CamelCase word (I do not use this).
+* `⌥→` moves to the next word (add `⇧` to select) and `⌘→` moves to the end of a line which is the standard Mac way.
+So without learning anything new, I can move the caret (cursor to some) around the file a lot quicker.
+But TextMate 2 goes further, if you do not have it mapped in Mission Control, `⌃→` moves to the next part in a CamelCase word (I do not use this).
-* `⌥←` moves to the previous word (add `⇧` to select)
+* `⌥←` moves to the previous word (add `⇧` to select) and `⌘←` moves to the beginning of a line.
+* `⌘↩` creates a new line *from anywhere in the line* which saves moving to the end to do so, especially since TextMate auto-inserts closing braces and quotes for you to the right of your caret.
 * `⌘]` indents the current line.
 TextMate 2 usually does this for you when typing, but does not always clean up when deleting.
-* `⌘[` un-indents the current line
+* `⌘[` un-indents the current line.
 * `⌘/` comments out a line, or uncomments it if commented out.
 I use this a lot to activate debug print statements in code when testing and then deactivate them after the bug is found.
+Select multiple lines to comment out blocks with this keystroke.
 * `⇧⌘]` navigates to the next open tab, useful when working between views, controllers and helpers.
 Interestingly, the Ruby bundle does have macros to switch between these, but I don't use them either.
 * `⇧⌘[` navigates to the previous open tab

 ## Column mode

 I use column mode a lot in TextMate 2, especially when working with SQL fields.
-In TextMate 1 this was a real column mode, in TextMate 2, it really means having multiple carets.
+In TextMate 1 this was a real column mode where everything had to be squared up, but in TextMate 2, it really means having multiple carets.

 Multiple carets are awesome, you can make the same changes all over the document with a few keystrokes.
-Once you get used to having multiple carets, you really feel the power of TextMate 2.
+Once you get used to having and using multiple carets, you really feel the power of TextMate 2.

-For example, if I have the following CREATE TABLE command from SQL Server:
+For example, lets say I have the following CREATE TABLE command from SQL Server:

 	CREATE TABLE Securities(
 	cusip varchar(9),